mid2SUPAERO/lab_notebook/README.md

 Please describe how you constructed and validated your surrogate Precise the Kernel, and hyperparameter tuning

+## NN
+Architecture
+Number of inputs x Number of ouptus
+Number of HL
+Type of activation function

 ## Reduced Order Modeling
 Describe the methodology with full references (SVD, ...)